Sun September 30, 2012

 RAZ: That's Daphne Koller.
 She is one of the founders of Coursera, which is an online education platform.
 She's also professor in the department of computer science at Stanford University.
 Daphne Koller, thank you so much.

 KOLLER: Thank you, Guy.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.